Show options

 Anna Crevon-Tarassova

-Anna Crevon is a Partner in Dentons’ Paris office and Global Co-Head of Dentons’ International Arbitration Group.
-She focuses on contentious and advisory work for corporate clients, States and State-owned entities on issues of international law, including in investor-State and commercial arbitration proceedings.
-Anna has worked as counsel on numerous international arbitration cases conducted under the auspices of ICSID, SCC, ICC and LCIA, as well as ad hoc arbitrations.
-These matters include some of the landmark cases of the past decade and relate to high-value complex multi-jurisdictional disputes involving a wide range of applicable laws and sectors, such as oil & gas, mining, infrastructure, construction, intellectual property and pharmaceuticals.
-Anna also regularly advises companies and State-owned entities in respect of their investments, in particular in Eastern Europe, the CIS and other emerging markets.
-Her work also includes advising clients on recognition and enforcement of arbitral awards, state immunity issues, compliance with international treaties and customary international law.
-Anna also serves as an arbitrator and has been appointed as sole arbitrator or co-arbitrator in ICC, SCC and ad hoc proceedings.
+Anna Crevon-Tarassova is a Partner in Dentons' Paris office and Global Co-Head of Dentons’ International Arbitration Group.
+She advises corporate clients, States and State-owned entities on issues of international law, including in investor-State and commercial arbitration proceedings.
+For over 20 years, Anna has been acting as counsel in international arbitration proceedings under the auspices of ICSID, LCIA, ICC, and SCC, as well as in ad hoc arbitrations.
+These matters include some of the landmark cases of the past decade and relate to complex, high-value, multi-jurisdictional disputes involving a wide range of applicable laws and sectors, such as oil & gas, mining, infrastructure, construction, intellectual property and pharmaceuticals.
+Her work also includes advising clients on the recognition and enforcement of arbitral awards, state immunity issues, and the interpretation and implementation of international treaties and customary international law.
+Anna also serves as an arbitrator and has been appointed as sole arbitrator or co-arbitrator in ICC, SCC, and ad hoc proceedings.

 Frédérique de La Chapelle